nojb/ppx_match_seq/README.md

   against `p`; if it matches *and* `e` evalues to `true`, then the whole component matches and the remaining components are tested against the rest of the sequence.

+- an extension node `[%seq e]` where `e` is an expression of type `unit`, means: the expression is evaluated for its side-effects, and the remaining components are tested against the current sequence (without consuming any element).

 For the final component, the possibilities are as follows: